sravani2604/blog/blog/content/blog/Part III - Creating a Build With Azure DevOps Pipelines.md

 ---

-Firstly you are going to need the following two item:
+Firstly you are going to need the following two items:

 * Go to https://devops.azure.com and [create an 'organisation'](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=vsts) if you don't have one already.
 It's very simple, so I'm not going to run through that here.
-* Your Hugo site needs to be in it's own GitHub Repo.
+* Your Hugo site needs to be in its own GitHub Repo.
 This is where the  Azure DevOps (ADO) build will be triggered from and where Hugo gets all the config from etc.  This will need to be the full Hugo directory from the build and not just the 'public' directory.

 ## Create a New Project